 What are the easiest ways to incorporate collagen peptides into my diet?

 Bone broth is the original gelatin source.
-For chicken bone broth, the most collagen-rich bones to use are necks, feet and backs, but you can also use a whole chicken if that’s easier.
-For beef or lamb bone broth, I recommend using marrow bones, knuckle bones or oxtail.
+For chicken bone broth, the most collagen-rich bones to use are necks, feet, and backs, but you can also use a whole chicken if that’s easier.
+For beef or lamb bone broth, I recommend using marrow bones, knuckle bones, or oxtail.

-If you can’t be bothered making it yourself, you can buy it at natural foods stores or there are a handful of companies who ship frozen or shelf-stable broth to your door.
+If you can’t be bothered making it yourself, you can buy it at natural foods stores, or there are a handful of companies that ship frozen or shelf-stable broth to your door.

-- Smoothie – Add 10–20 grams (1–2 scoops) of collagen peptides to your liquid breakfast
+Smoothie – Add 10–20 grams (1–2 scoops) of collagen peptides to your liquid breakfast.

 Oatmeal – Add 10 grams (1 scoop) of collagen to your oatmeal, along with some healthy fat (like 1 tablespoon of nut butter) for a well-balanced breakfast.

-- Protein packed side dish – Try this teriyaki cauli rice.
+Protein-packed side dish – Try this teriyaki cauli rice.

-- You can even stir into plain water pre- or post-workout for performance and tissue repair.
+You can even stir into plain water pre- or post-workout for performance and tissue repair.